 This site introduces TheCourse™ for Project Management to our prospective licensees in higher education.
 Link to Background for a brief history of TheCourse.
 This Adobe Captivate presentation returns you to this page when it finishes.

 In time, our licensees will dominate their markets for PMP certification prep . . .

 - Project Management Institute (PMI) rates the courses of its registered education providers.
 Their average rating of all providers is 86.13%.
-PMI rated the online version of TheCourse 95.63%, nearly 10 points above the average, and the classroom version a perfect 100%!
-See this 2-page pdf copy of TheCourse ratings pages from the PMI web site.
+PMI rated the online version of TheCourse 95.63%, nearly 10 points above the average!
+See this pdf copy of TheCourse ratings page from the PMI web site.

 - Your students will have one year to complete the course.
 Upon receiving their PMP certification, they become lifetime members of PMP Forever, at no cost, where they continue to learn and earn Professional Development Units to maintain their certification.
 Our former students are paying us $595 each to join this program.
 This is unique in the industry, and sets our licensees apart.

 - Visit the Classroom and Online links for more information about the two programs we offer, and draft license agreements.

 The Evaluation and Course Completion Notice that follows was received January 17, 2014 from an online student registered by Ohio State University.
 For the student's privacy, I deleted a letter from the email address.

 Student Email: firstname.lastname@example.org; Class: Online; Objectives:5; Curriculum:5; Knowledge:5; Overall:5; Length:2; Helpful:4; Quality:5; Like: I like the Aamco Story given at Virginia Tech.
 I like hearing your interaction with the students!; Dislike: None; Improve: None needed was a great course!